Teaching Financial Literacy – Certification, Speakers and Professional Development

 The NFEC’s Certified Financial Education Instructors possess the knowledge, credibility, and confidence to effectively teach financial literacy.
 Graduates of the course take their place among the most highly-qualified personal finance educators, with the ability to teach essential money management concepts effectively to people of all ages.

-The Certified Financial Education Instructor coursework has been accepted by the Certified Financial Planner Board of Standards® for Continuing Education (CE) credits and is offered through several universities.
+The Certified Financial Education Instructor coursework has been accepted for Continuing Education (CE) credits and is offered through several universities.
 Graduates become part of the first national speaker’s bureau dedicated to financial education experts and advocates: the Personal Finance Speakers Association (PFSA).

 The preeminent educator training program provides the knowledge, credibility, and confidence you need to effectively teach financial literacy.